Alastair Sim: Personal life and honours

 Sim and his family guarded their privacy carefully.
 He seldom gave press interviews and refused to sign autographs.
 In his view, the public's interest in him should be solely confined to his stage or screen performances.
 In a rare interview with the magazine Focus on Film he said, "I stand or fall in my profession by the public's judgement of my performances.
 No amount of publicity can dampen a good one or gloss over a bad one."

 Sim and his wife Naomi promoted and encouraged young acting talent.
 Among their protégés was George Cole, who lived with them on and off from 1940, when he was 15 years old, until 1952, when he married and bought a house nearby.
 Cole appeared with Sim in eight films from Cottage to Let (1941), to Blue Murder at St Trinian's (1957).
 An obituary of Naomi Sim noted in 1999: "Cole wasn't the only youngster to benefit from the Sims' generosity and love of youthful spirits.
 At least half a dozen others – 'our boys' as Naomi called them – mostly unhappy at home, have cherished memories of life at Forrigan, the welcoming woodland retreat built by the couple near Henley-on-Thames in 1947".
-They had a daughter, Merlith, who lives at Forrigan with her family.
-The actor George Cole lived next door to the family, remaining close to Naomi Sim to the end.
+They had a daughter, Merlith, who lived at Forrigan with her family.

 In 1948, Sim was elected Rector of the University of Edinburgh.
 He held the post until 1951; when he stood down he was made an honorary Doctor of Law.
 He was appointed CBE in 1953, and refused a knighthood in the early 1970s.
 An English Heritage blue plaque was unveiled in July 2008 at his former home at 8 Frognal Gardens, Hampstead, by his daughter Merlith McKendrick at a ceremony attended by George Cole.
 There is a plaque commemorating Sim's birth outside the Filmhouse Cinema in Lothian Road, Edinburgh.

 Sim died in 1976, aged 75, in London, from complications of lung cancer.
 His widow Naomi published a memoir, Dance and Skylark: Fifty Years with Alastair Sim in 1987.
 She died on 3 August 1999.